JoeBengalen/Assert/README.md

 As we all know when using an existing library we wish some things would be a little different.
 To make sure I can use assertions exactly how I feel is best, I created my own implementation.

 The assert methods are meant to be used to check whether incoming arguments are what you expect them to be.
-If the variable does nto meet the assertion an `InvalidArgumentException` is thrown.
+If the variable does not meet the assertion an `InvalidArgumentException` is thrown.

 I needed all available assertions to be actual methods instead of virtual ones in the class PHPDoc, because virtual ones do not work properly with static methods in netbeans.